thenativeweb/wolkenkit-eventstore/README.md

 await sparbuch.destroy();
 ```

-By calling the `destroy` function on the in-memory eventstore, the in-memory data is resetted.
+By calling the `destroy` function, the in-memory data is resetted.

 ### Reading an event stream